OCA/connector-magento/magentoerpconnect/doc/index.rst

 Magento OpenERP Connector
 #########################

-This is a connector linking OpenERP and Magento.
-It is build on top of the ``connector`` framework.
-It is is structured so that it can be extended or modified easily as the implementations of Magento vary a lot.
+This is the new release of the Open-Source connector linking OpenERP and Magento also known under the name of **Magentoerpconnect**.
+It is build on top of the `connector`_ framework.
+It is is structured so that it can be extended or modified easily from separate addons, a factor of success when the implementations of Magento vary a lot.

-Features:

-* a

-* b

-* c

-.. todo:: features, description

 Magento OpenERP Connector is mainly developed by the Magentoerpconnect Core Editors, these being Camptocamp_ and Akretion_.
 The `source is on launchpad`_.

+This connector is designed to have a strong and efficient core, with the ability to extend it with extension modules or local customizations.

 .. _connector: https://code.launchpad.net/openerp-connector
 .. _Camptocamp: http://www.camptocamp.com